Impact

 Risk and Exploitability

 Chromium rates the issue as Critical, but the CVSS score of 6.8 indicates moderate overall severity.
 It requires local access and a user physically present at the device, limiting remote exploitation.
 No public exploits have been reported and the vulnerability is not included in the CISA KEV catalog.
-The EPSS score is not available, so the likelihood of exploitation remains uncertain, but the moderate severity indicates that administrators should prioritize applying the patch when local access can occur.
+The EPSS score of <1% indicates a very low exploitation probability, but the moderate severity still warrants patching where local access is possible.

 OpenCVE Enrichment